Morning Sickness: What to eat when nothing sounds good

 Morning sickness, nausea, vomiting of pregnancy, you name it, we’ve heard it.
 And, we get the question all the time – what are the best foods for morning sickness?
 The quick answer is, there isn’t a one size fits all answer.
 But there is hope!
 Thankfully, there are some tried and true remedies that have helped countless pregnant people make it through this challenging time.

-The first thing to consider is making some simple lifestyle changes, such as adjusting mealtimes - eating smaller, more frequent meals – and eating food low in fat.
-More specifically, the American College of Obstetricians and Gynecologists (ACOG) has a range of recommendations, including:
+The first thing to consider is making some simple lifestyle changes, such as adjusting mealtimes, eating smaller, more frequent meals, and eating food low in fat.
+More specifically, the American College of Obstetricians and Gynecologists (ACOG) has a range of recommendations for morning sickness and nausea, including:

 - Eating neutral, bland tasting foods including “BRATT foods” – bananas, rice, applesauce, toast and tea – and neutral flavored protein